 CAUTION The accuracy of continuous SVR while monitoring with the HemoSphere Swan-Ganz module depends upon the quality and accuracy of the MAP and CVP data transmitted from the external monitors.
-Since MAP and CVP analog signal quality from the external monitor cannot be validated by the HemoSphere advanced monitor, actual values and the values (including all derived parameters) displayed by the HemoSphere advanced therefore, cannot be guaranteed.
+Since MAP and CVP analog signal quality from the external monitor cannot be validated by the HemoSphere advanced monitor, actual values and the values (including all derived parameters) displayed by the HemoSphere advanced monitor may not be consistent.
+The accuracy of continuous SVR measurement, therefore, cannot be guaranteed.
 To aid in determining the quality of the analog signals, regularly compare the MAP and CVP values displayed on the external monitor to the values displayed on the physio relationship screen of the HemoSphere advanced monitor.
 Refer to the external input device operator's manual for detailed information regarding accuracy, calibration, and other variables which may impact the analog output signal from the external monitor.